petepm/Slundge/README.md

 I originally recorded the second verse sort of ignoring the click, and it just kind of happened to feel like 4 under 5, i.e., 4 beats of verse taking up the same time as 5 beats of the normal tempo.
 This works out to 139.2 BPM.

+Turns out that was wrong though, and it really felt right as 3/5 the main tempo, which sort of makes it like the verse tempo is a minor 3rd of the main tempo.
+Is that lame?
+I don't know.
+Is there something theoretically meaningful about it?
+Should tempo changes be "harmonic" or "functional?"
+The chords are I, I+4, I+2(sus?), iii+9.
+Doesn't seem like there's a connection.

+I really need to start writing songs without so many tempo changes because it really slows things down---no pun intended.